jgabatin/jgabatin.github.io/_posts/2018-07-23-find-a-connection-with-the-reader.markdown

 As someone who is relatively familiar with the luxury goods industry based on past research, but has never actually bought any products due to the financial barrier (does cologne count?), the responses we received from peers were what I had expected.
 Despite status being the biggest motivator, young adults want to wear unique, higher quality products without paying half a month’s rent for a single item.

-I drafted two personas based on the details gathered from the interviews and two different scenarios that would prompt a user to acquire or lend their apparel
+I drafted two personas based on the details gathered from the interviews and two different scenarios that would prompt a user to acquire or lend their apparel.

 <div class="center">
   <div class="slider">